codio/knowledge/source/common/develop/ide/tools/ghapi.rst

 .. code:: yaml

     - assignment: 399098453265fb2c3eca360db6f5e462f
+    # or use the assignment name of assignment 3
+    # - assignmentName: your assignment name 3
       section:  ["Chapter 3", "Section 3.1"]
       # will show all files set to be visible whether within a folder shown for the student or in the workspace
       paths: ['**']